5 Reasons you should develop your own film

 Getty Images

 Back in the pre-digital days, most Photo 101 classes had students start out shooting B&W film and learning how to develop .
-For many who have returned to film photography, do-it-yourself film processing is one of analog photography’s big attractions—it’s easy, it’s good fun, and it’s very rewarding.
+For who have returned to film photography, do-it-yourself film processing is of analog photography’s big attractions—it’s easy, it’s good fun, and it’s very rewarding.

 If you haven’t considered developing your own film at home, here are 5 reasons you should consider giving it a try.